The People's Joker

 It's also a great marketing tool for an indie filmmaker.
 You're almost guaranteed some press for daring to "mess with" a popular character (even more if the owner of the IP objects).
 In recent years, some have abused that power: I had the severe misfortune of paying to see Winnie the Pooh: Blood & Honey in theaters.
 But this is 100% not that.
 This is closer to what I'd hoped Blood & Honey would be: the result of a person/team with an incredibly strong vision and talent who have produced a singular work, and the usage of IP simply serves to draw you in.

-And The People's Joker is the best case scenario: that recycled IP actually enhances the story they're trying to tell, turning it back into a pure asset and removing any shred of cynicism.
+And The People's Joker is the best case scenario: that recycled IP actually enhances the story Drew and her collaborators are trying to tell, turning it back into a pure asset and removing any shred of cynicism.